Robotic-Brain/auto-sendmail/README.md

 Some totalitarian regimes require their pupils to send an E-Mail to every teacher.
 This script automates that ;)

+**DISCLAIMER: This is a 2h hackjob!
+If it breaks, it's not my fault!**

+Why do i post this?
+I like FOSS!

 # Usage

 Simply run `sender.sh` as a cronjob